travis-ci/docs-travis-ci-com/source/content/blog/first_class_nodejs_support_on_travis_ci.md

 Now go add your Node.js projects to travis-ci.org and tell your friends and colleagues about it!

 <3 <3 <3, the [Travis CI core team](https://twitter.com/travisci).

+### Discuss on Hacker News

+You can discuss Node.js support on travis-ci.org [on Hacker News](http://news.ycombinator.com/item?id=3216403).